h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 ```nasm
 	mov ebx, esp	; move pointer to '//bin/sh' into ebx, null terminated
 ```
-Null out the EAX register by pushing the value of '0' onto the stack, then move the pointer to '//bin/sh' from ESP into EDX (null terminated):
+Null out the EAX register by pushing the value of '0' onto the stack, then move the pointer to '//bin/sh' from ESP into EDX (Null terminated):

 ```nasm
 	push eax	; push 0 onto the stack, sys argv